 Under Florida law, everyone involved in the justice system (civil or criminal) is entitled to due process of law.
 In general, due process entails the right to know the charges or allegations against you, an opportunity to know the evidence that will be used in the proceeding, the right to testify and question witnesses, and to have your case judged by a fair and impartial decision-maker.
 These basic tenants of due process are common in all civil court proceedings.
 However, are administrative hearings conducted by local and state agencies, such as school boards, cities, and counties subject to these same due process requirements?

 In the recent case of Seiden v.
 Adams, as Superintendent of Schools, Florida’s Fourth District Court of Appeal held that in administrative hearings “due process is flexible and calls for such procedural protections as the particular situation demands.”
-The Seiden case was handled by Gould Cooksey Fennell, P.A. on behalf of the School Board of Indian River County.
+The Seiden case was handled by Gould Cooksey Fennell’s Labor and Employment Group on behalf of the School Board of Indian River County.
 The case involved a teacher who was terminated from his employment with the School Board because of his improper physical handling of a special needs student during a field trip.
 The superintendent recommended to the School Board that Mr. Seiden’s employment be terminated, and as a result, an administrative hearing was scheduled before the School Board.

 During the administrative hearing before the School Board, Mr. Seiden was made aware of the charges against him, represented by counsel, and given an opportunity to question the superintendent’s witnesses and call witnesses on his own behalf.
 At the close of the hearing, the School Board voted unanimously to terminate Mr. Seiden’s employment.
 While the School Board members were deliberating, certain board members made comments about their “personal experience” with special needs students and the exceptional student education program in general.
 Mr. Seiden took exception to these comments and filed an appeal alleging that the School Board was biased and he was denied due process of law.